Key Takeaway

 What does Ozempic-related pancreatitis feel like?

 Patients typically describe a severe, constant pain in the upper abdomen that may radiate to the back.
 It often worsens after eating and may be accompanied by nausea, vomiting, and fever.
-The pain is usually more intense than typical GI discomfort and does not respond to antacids or common pain relievers.
+The pain is usually more intense than typical GI discomfort and doesn't respond to antacids or common pain relievers.

 Does the dose of Ozempic affect pancreatitis risk?